DerDoktorFaust/TextMiningNaziIdeology/README.md

 - Scripts have been completed for cleaning all Meldungen aus dem Reich and SD-Berichte zu Inlandsfragen text files
 - Scripts have been completed for combining individual files from Meldungen aus dem Reich and SD-Berichte zu Inlandsfragen
+- Scripts have been completed for cleaning and combining all other files in the Stimmungs- und Lageberichte section of the database (ready to move on to data mining and textual analysis)

 ## Data Mining and Textual Analysis